Central-Northern RI Arts & Culture Experience

 There are so many things for art lovers to enjoy about Rhode Island.
 For instance, did you know that there’s no sales tax on art in the state?
 Another thing is the profusion of public art.
 Here are some ideas to plan your spring visit.

 If you’re in Providence, consider taking the self-guided public art tour by Avenue Concept.
 It’s a great way to take in the city’s latest and greatest public works.
-For a wonderful guided tour of Providence, try a bus or walking tour with Experience Rhode Island Tours.
+For a wonderful guided tour of Providence, try a bus tour with Experience Rhode Island Tours.
 If you’d like to make some art to take home with you, you can take a glass blowing class at Gather Glass Blowing Studio (reservation required).